drfleming0227/Redfish-Tools/doc-generator/README.md

 ## Processing

-The doc generator looks for a `json-schema` directory and supplemental files in the [base configuration file](README-configuration-and-supplemental-files#base=configuration-file) that you specify when you run it.
+The doc generator reads the [base configuration file](README-configuration-and-supplemental-files#base=configuration-file) to locate the `json-schema` directory, the optional content supplement configuration file, and any supplemental files.

 Typically, the tool processes an entire set of JSON Schema files for a version.